fidian/TheGuide/contents/equipment/emergency-kit/index.md

 How Big Are They?
 =================

 You can keep one in the trunk of your car, under the bed or maybe in the garage.
 It should be easily accessible in case of imminent danger.
-I would recommend keeping track of your supplies in three locations:
+A recommendation is to keep your supplies in three locations:

 1. On your person.
+This gets you to your larger kit.
 2. Always nearby, such as in a backpack or purse.
+This can get you to a safe location.
 3. In a safe location, such as in your vehicle or home.

-What you keep on you at all times should help you get to your backpack/purse.
-What you keep there should provide what you need to get to your larger pack in the car or at home.
+This one is likely the largest one of all.

 What Goes In?